fifthidea/sub/README.md

 > I recommend using Cloudflare worker with API access to your github repo for cron trigger schedule.
 Github's schedules are delayed because of traffic and peak-hours.

-5. Manually run the workflow once
+5. Manually run the workflow atleast once